Energy-DVA/energy/README.md

 5) ADDITIONAL INFORMATION
 This section contains supplementary information on Data Sources, Data ETL scripts, Web App SQLite file creation, Exploratory Data Analysis, and Model Creation.

 - Data Sources: All the data required for this project is available for public access from https://www.kgs.ku.edu/PRS/petroDB.html.
 Data is obtained from the 'Master List of Oil and Gas Wells in Kansas' and was accessed in September 2022.
+All the data used is in the 'data.zip' file that is downloaded in Step 1 of the INSTALLATION procedure.
+The Web App uses cleaned and transformed data located in SQLite file 'kansas_oil_gas.db'

+- ETL and Cleanup: The scripts required to clean and transform the raw data into the SQLite file is located in '_1_analysis'.
+If you wish to recreate the SQLite file, you will need to first run 'pip install prodphecy' in the CODE folder (to install the prodphecy package).
+The 'load_data.py' will execute the ETL.

+- Exploratory Data Analysis: EDA Jupyter Notebooks are located in '_1_analysis' folder

+- Model Creation: The Time Series Analysis (TSA) model scripts and Jupyter Notebooks used to forecast production are located in '_1_analysis' folder